Sudo442/qb-eye/README.md

 # qb-eye

-NoPixel Eye, for the QBUS Framework
+NoPixel Eye Script, converted to the QBUS Framework.

+Change events in the config.lua

+To use, press 'G' and hover over chosen location.

+Sudo#0002